tataton/react-curriculum-proposal/README.md

+# `full-stack-basic`

+The second full demonstration project connects a React front end to a Node.js back end server.
+It also takes advantage of `create-react-app`, a build tool developed by Facebook to simplify the process of initiating and maintaining a React project.

 # Simultaneous Client-Server Development with Create-React-App

 Create-React-App (CRA) is a powerful tool for the React developer.
 By taking responsibility for keeping babel and webpack configurations up-to-date, and by providing a hot-reloading development server, debugger, and testing environment out of the box, CRA helps developers focus on creating their website, without getting mired in the details of setting up their development environment.
 But CRA only scaffolds the front end of a website; by design, CRA does not provide any framework for back-end development.
 In fact, the development server that comes with CRA and that helps so much with working on the front end can actually get in the way of simultaneously creating a back-end server.

 But it is possible, even straightforward, to develop a local Node.js server in concert with CRA.
 The goal of this repository is to walk you through setting up a simple Node/Express/React project with `create-react-app`.
 Although you might be able to clone and install this repo as a stub for your own projects, I actually think it is easier to set the project up from scratch yourself.
 This repo will show you how.

-By the end of this tutorial, we will have created a Heroku-hosted Node.js server that connects to a database, retrieves live data from external sources, and serves that data within a React app.
+By the end of this project tutorial (described over two branches of this repo), we will have created a Heroku-hosted Node.js server that connects to a database, retrieves live data from external sources, and serves that data within a React app.

 ## Our Target: Two Development Servers that Mimic One Production Server